f4n/corp-proxy/README.md

 Start/Switch proxy setting
 --------------------------

-I recommend to export the corp-proxy path to your PATH variable in the .bashrc
+I recommend to export the corp-proxy path to your PATH variable in e.g. the .bashrc

 After that you do the following